bburns/PyVoyager/README.md

 to generate all available color movies.

-To keep track of what stages the different volumes are at you can use the `vg list` command:
+Use the `vg list` command to keep track of what stages different volumes are at:

       Volume    Downloads  Unzips    Images    Centers    Composites
     --------  -----------  --------  --------  ---------  ------------